nf-core/funcscan/docs/output.md

 <summary>Output files</summary>

 - `prokka/`
+  - `category/`: indicates whether annotation files are of all contigs or `long`-only contigs (BGC only)
     - `<samplename>/`
       - `*.gff`: annotation in GFF3 format, containing both sequences and annotations
       - `*.gbk`: standard Genbank file derived from the master .gff
       - `*.fna`: nucleotide FASTA file of the input contig sequences
       - `*.faa`: protein FASTA file of the translated CDS sequences
       - `*.ffn`: nucleotide FASTA file of all the prediction transcripts (CDS, rRNA, tRNA, tmRNA, misc_RNA)
       - `*.sqn`: an ASN1 format "Sequin" file for submission to Genbank
       - `*.fsa`: nucleotide FASTA file of the input contig sequences, used by "tbl2asn" to create the .sqn file
       - `*.tbl`: feature Table file, used by "tbl2asn" to create the .sqn file
       - `*.err`: unacceptable annotations - the NCBI discrepancy report
       - `*.log`: logging output that Prokka produced during its run
       - `*.txt`: statistics relating to the annotated features found
       - `*.tsv`: tab-separated file of all features

 > Descriptions directly from the [Prokka documentation](https://github.com/tseemann/prokka#output-files)